kynrai/go-aws-sam/README.md

 ### `local`

 `make local` provides an easy way to run the api locally for testing.
 This is essentially an alias for `sam local start-api` but also cleans and builds the binaries.

+### `deploy`

+`make deploy` provides an easy way to package and deploy the functions.
+This will clean, build, package and deploy the functions to AWS.